 "Helping people, changing lives, and making communities a better place to live."
 Mid's vision is accomplished one house at a time through programs administered by the Housing Department.
 These programs promote safe, decent, affordable and appropriate housing for low to moderate income individuals, families and homeowners.

-As a Community Housing Development Organization (CHDO), Mid can receive HOME and Nebraska Affordable Housing Trust funds to:
+As a Community Housing Development Organization (CHDO), Mid can receive HOME and Nebraska Affordable Housing Trust funds from the Nebraska Department of Economic Development to:

 - Develop new single family housing for home ownership,

 - Purchase existing homes, rehabilitate to meet local building costs and the Nebraska Department of Economic Development Rehabilitation Standards, and provide downpayment assistance to first-time home buyers to purchase the homes.

 - Administer programs providing loans or grant to allow homeowners in rehabilitating their houses.

 - Buffalo, Franklin, Harlan, Kearney and Phelps counties

 - Provide REACH home buyer education workshops covering the basics of home ownership, including financing options.
 REACH classes are offered on the 2nd Tuesday and Thursday of various months from 6:00 p.m. - 10:00 p.m. at 16 West 11th Street, Kearney, NE.
 There is a $30 fee for the class.
 For more information, contact Jackie Harpst at (308) 865-5675 or click here for the REACH brochure (Requires Adobe Reader).